Baton-donation/app/README.md

 Baton is a simple app that allows AAC software users to upload data for research purposes.

-Currently, Baton supports extracting data from Dasher and plain text files.
+Currently, Baton supports extracting data from:
+- Dasher
+- Grid 3
+- Plain text files
+- Tobii Communicator

 We plan to add additional supported apps in the future.

 ## Usage

 Download and install [a recent release](https://github.com/kdv123/AACDonation/releases).
 There's a short setup wizard upon the first open.

 ## Development

+First, copy `.env.example` to `.env` and modify as necessary.
+Then:

 ```bash
 # install dependencies